-With the release of Q1 2011 SP2 RadAsyncUpload supports setting the temporary folder globally in the appSettings section of the web.config. < add key="Telerik.AsyncUpload.TemporaryFolder" value="[path_to_the_temporary_folder]" /> The path can be relative or absolute.
+With the release of Q1 2011 SP2, RadAsyncUpload supports setting the temporary folder globally in the appSettings section of the web.config. < add key="Telerik.AsyncUpload.TemporaryFolder" value="[path_to_the_temporary_folder]" /> The path can be relative or absolute.

 In web farms, each server will need to use the same MachineKey that RadAsyncUpload uses for encryption.
 Most web farms should already have their MachineKeys synchronized as this is the recommended approach for web farm deployment.
 For more information see the How to integrate RadControls for ASP.NET AJAX in a WebFarm or WebGarden scenario blog post.